MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/topic-urs-quick-scheduling.md

 1. Organizations with a high volume of bookings that they need to quickly schedule.
 2. Organizations with call center workers, who may need to schedule while on the phone with customers, and need to do so quickly to respect the caller's time.
-3. Organizations whose schedulers do not need to see the extra details of the schedule assistant or manipulate the filters to make a resource assignment, but simply need the schedule assistant logic working "behind the scenes" as they quickly understand availability.
+3. Organizations with schedulers who don't need to see the extra details provided by the schedule assistant or manipulate the filters to make a resource assignment.
-4. For people whom scheduling is not their primary job.
-For example, a customer service rep spends most of his or her time handling customer issues, and the few times he or she needs to schedule, it should be quick and easy.
+4. For people in scenarios where scheduling is not their primary job.
+For example, a customer service representative spends most of his time handling customer issues, and the few times he needs to schedule, it should be quick and easy.

 When quick scheduling is not enabled, the book button defaults to the full schedule assistant experience that displays additional information and filter options for more comprehensive resource assigning.